 Q: Where will I live?

-A: You will be part of a homestay on base with fellow international volunteers, in the local community of Cusco.
+A: You will stay in basic accommodation on base with fellow international volunteers, in the local community of Oxapampa.

 Q: Who will I be volunteering with?